openjournals/joss/docs/submitting.md

 In case of a name change, the DOI will be unchanged and the paper will be updated without publishing a correction notice or notifying co-authors.

-JOSS will also update CrosrRef metadata.
+JOSS will also update Crossref metadata.